sourcegraph/handbook/content/departments/cloud/technical-docs/custom_domain.md

 ### Steps

-> NOTE: For the exact steps, refer to the operation dashboard at go/cloud-ops
+> [!NOTE] For the exact steps, refer to the operation dashboard at go/cloud-ops

 1. CE/AE will create a GitHub issue with Cloud and provide us some neccessary information.
 1. Cloud will perform the initial setup and provide the customer with the DNS records that they need to create.